-The Apuldram Centre is an independent registered charity, working to support adults with learning disabilities, and has delivered services in Chichester and surrounding area for over 28 years.
+The Apuldram Centre is an independent registered charity, working to support adults with learning disabilities, and has delivered services in Chichester and surrounding area for 30 years.
 Our services include a dedicated Day Centre offering meaningful and enterprising daytime occupational activities such as: horticultural, both on and off site; woodwork; cookery and arts & crafts.
 We also support a number of people in the Chichester area to live independently in their own tenancies.
 We run a community outreach service, Hub Club, three times a week in central Chichester.

 Maximise independence, dignity, choice and achievement, leading towards an independent lifestyle.

 - Caring and Customer-Centred – the people we support are central to everything we do